Welcome to hidden europe. We promise a fresh perspective on well trodden trails, and a cool look at undiscovered corners.

 The magazine features genuinely out-of-the-way places.
 Where we touch down on somewhere more mainstream, the perspective on the place is unconventional.
 And we never present places merely as points of consumption.

-Click on the sketch-map below to search for articles relating to your favourite country.
+Click on the sketch-map below to search for articles relating to your favourite country (on some devices you will see a list of country names instead).
 Yet no map is perfect, and for countries not shown on the interactive map — and to explore topics, regions or place names — just use the search box below the map.

 Note: Search terms need to have a minimum of 3 letters

 Our e-brief, called Letter from Europe, complements the magazine nicely.
 It is published about thrice monthly and reports on issues of culture and travel.
-Sign up for free and enjoy a dose of hidden europe between the magazine issues.
+Sign up to receive every new issue “hot off the press” by e-mail.